julienrf/scala-lessons/course/slides/course.md

 The first version takes two numbers as parameters and returns a number

-The second version takes one number as parameter and returns a function that takes the second number and returns their sum.
+The second version takes one number as parameter and returns a function that takes the second number and returns their sum

 We say that the second version is a **curried** function

 ## Currying and Partial Application (2)

-Curried function can be partially applied:
+Curried functions can be partially applied:

 ```scala
 scala> val inc = add(1)